“Why is project management important?”

 around the identification, management and mitigation of risk is what helps prevent risks from

-• Good project management practices require project managers to carefully analyze all
+becoming issues. - Good project management practices require project managers to carefully analyze all

 potential risks to the project, quantify them, develop a mitigation plan against them, and a